TypicalAM/ivshmem/README.md

 ```

 > [!TIP]
 > The emulated PCI bus values will usually be mismatched with the configuration options - they might have different bus numbers.
-This is normal and you should not rely on bus values from the `qemu` config - instead use the provided `guest.ListDevices()`
+This is normal and you should not rely on bus values from the `qemu` config - instead use the provided `ivshmem.ListDevices()`

 ### FAQ